All Episodes

 They didn't say anything about it.

-At a conference in El Paso in mid-August, Representative Sylvestre Reyes of Texas, the Democrat chairman of House Intelligence Committee heaped praise on a man whose exploits he joked had been the inspiration for the television show 24.
+At a conference in El Paso in mid-August, Representative Silvestre Reyes of Texas, the Democrat chairman of the House Intelligence Committee, heaped praise on a man whose exploits, he joked, had been the inspiration for the television show 24.

 And then turning serious, Mr. Reyes hailed Mr. Rodriguez's three decades of undercover work for the CIA, where he recently stepped down as head of its clandestine service and called Mr. Rodriguez an American hero.